Lightning-AI/pytorch-lightning/README.md

 ## Why do I want to use lightning?
-Because you want to use best practices and get gpu training, multi-node training, checkpointing, mixed-precision, etc... for free, but still want granular control of the meat of the training, validation and testing loops.
+Because you don't want to define a training loop, validation loop, gradient clipping, checkpointing, loading, gpu training, etc... every time you start a project.
+Let lightning handle all of that for you and you just define your data and what happens in the training, testing and validation loop

 To use lightning do 2 things:
 1. [Define a Trainer](https://github.com/williamFalcon/pytorch-lightning/blob/master/examples/new_project_templates/trainer_cpu_template.py).